KaVoshnik/KaVoshnik/README.md

 ### Fun Facts:
 - I run a self-configured home server on Android TV
 - I collect achievements everywhere — games, GitHub, life — especially if they have cool badges or icons
 - I don’t drink alcohol or smoke.
-But I can easily drink 3 energy drinks per day